Phalcode/gamevault-docs/docs/troubleshooting.md

 ### Server wont save images

 - Review your server log for error details.
-- Check if the user you run the crackpipe-backend with, has the required permissions for its mounted volume folders.
+- Check if the user you run the gamevault-backend with, has the required permissions for its mounted volume folders.

 ### User Registration Activation